rancher/charts-build-scripts/templates/template/charts/README.md

 ## Charts

-This folder contains the unarchived Helm charts that are currently being served at {{ .HelmRepoConfiguration.URL }}.
+This folder contains the unarchived Helm charts that are currently being served at {{ .HelmRepoConfiguration.CNAME }}.